Evolutemaker/Todo_app/README.md

 # Todo app

-Todo list app that helps to complete all your goals
+Todo list app that helps to complete all your goals using Flutter framework.
+The application was built using Provider as a State Management tool.

 ## Screenshots